 What is a Merchant Cash Advance?

 A merchant cash advance (MCA) isn’t technically a loan, but rather a cash advance based upon the credit card sales of a business.
-A small business can apply for an MCA and have an advance deposited into its account fairly quickly.
+A small business can apply for a cash advance loan and have an advance deposited into its account fairly quickly.

 Merchant cash advance providers evaluate risk and weight credit criteria differently than a banker.
 An MCA provider looks at the daily credit card receipts to determine if the business can pay back the funds in a timely manner.
 Basically, a small business “sells” a portion of future credit card sales to acquire capital immediately.